39bytes/fuzzy-eqsat/report/main.typ

   ),
   caption: [E-graph for the expression $x/2 + 1$ with the rewrite $x/2 -> x << 1$ applied.
 Dotted boxes represent e-classes, and circles represent e-nodes.], )

+Equality saturation works by repeatedly applying these rewrite rules until:
+1. The graph is saturated (applying further rewrites would not result in any changes)
+2. A timeout is reached

+Note that a saturated e-graph represents all possible equivalent expressions reachable from the initial expression using the given rewrite rules.

+Then, the best possible expression can be extracted from the e-graph according a specific *cost function* which outputs a cost value given an e-node.
+However, the extraction problem is known to be NP-Hard #cite(<stepp2011>), as such computing an exact solution is intractable for large e-graphs.

+Common solutions are a simple bottom-up greedy approximation algorithm #cite(<2021-egg>) which takes the minimum cost e-node from each e-class, and integer linear programming #cite(<ilpextract1>) #cite(<ilpextract2>) which computes an exact solution, but can be very slow on large e-graphs.

+Neither of these approaches are compatible with the cost model used in this paper, so we employ a genetic algorithm to tackle the extraction problem for ease of implementation.

 == Genetic algorithms